Customer-held evidence. Local verification. Clear trust boundaries.

 GeoClear does not ask customers to trust our logs.
 We help you keep evidence you can verify.

-GeoClear does not certify that the AI was right.
-It provides verifiable evidence that the action followed the approved evidence path before the customer system accepted it.
+GeoClear does not verify the AI was right.
+It verifies whether the action followed the approved evidence path before the customer-designated receiving system accepted it.

 Containment is necessary.
 Evidence is the next layer.

-GeoClear does not certify that the AI was right.
-It proves whether the action followed the approved evidence path before the receiving system accepted it.
+GeoClear does not verify the AI was right.
+It verifies whether the action followed the approved evidence path before the customer-designated receiving system accepted it.

 Containment addresses what an agent can reach.
 Evidence addresses what an action carries.
 Both layers compose; neither replaces the other.